CarlssonOscar/a-perspective-on-meditation/README.md

 The code which made the image on index.html and video on how.html responsive was found on [Stack Overflow](https://stackoverflow.com/questions/42816324/responsive-images-with-flex), it was later on modified to fit the site.

-The code for the footer media-logos was borrowed from the [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/) Code Institute project.
+The code for the footer media-logos was borrowed from the [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/) Code Institute project, it was later on modified to fit the site.

 # Content